cfcalegari/cfcalegari/README.md

 ## Hi there 👋
+Baby's first GitHub repo <3 enjoy this photo of a senior cat named Handsome I found on Petfinder this morning.
 <!--
 **cfcalegari/cfcalegari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.